 Bio (Ross Porter)

-Porter comes to Royal Roads with many years of industry experience, having served as a strategic advisor and consultant to a wide range of businesses and public and non-profit organizations.
-He has also served on a number of boards and advisory committees.
-A unifying focus of Porter’s work is helping individuals, teams and organizations bridge the gap between “promise and performance.”
-Porter subscribes to the scholar-practitioner model and has an active interest in the use of research evidence to advance the state of leadership, management and business practice.
-Porter is particularly interested in examining ways in which business schools can lead by example and foster new modes of evidence-based and entrepreneurial management practice.
+Porter has over 25 years of industry experience, having served as a strategic advisor and consultant to a wide range of businesses and public and non-profit organizations.
+He has also served on several boards and advisory committees.
+A unifying focus of Porter’s work is helping students, business professionals, executive teams, and organizations bridge the gap between “promise and performance.”
+As a scholar-practitioner, Porter is interested in how research evidence can be used to advance the state of leadership, management, and business practice.
+Porter’s scholarship focuses on ways in which individuals, teams and organizations can lead by example.
+His current research examines how business schools can live their learning and walk their talk by actively integrating and aligning their management scholarship, teaching, and practice.

-Porter’s professional and academic orientation is interdisciplinary in nature – leveraging learnings and insights from multiple fields of study.
-Porter is pursuing his doctorate through the School of Management at the University of Bath and holds a Master of Public Administration from the University of Victoria (1999) where he also earned a Bachelor of Arts in Political Science and Economics (1993).
-In addition, Porter holds a Graduate Diploma in Theological Studies (2010).
+Porter’s professional and academic orientation is interdisciplinary in nature.
+Porter is completing his Doctor of Business Administration (DBA) degree through the School of Management at the University of Bath, UK.
+Porter holds a Master of Public Administration (MPA) degree from the University of Victoria, where he also earned a Bachelor of Arts (BA) in Political Science and Economics.
+In addition, Porter holds a graduate diploma (GradDip) in theological studies.
 Porter is a fellow with the Center for Evidence-Based Management and a member of the International Centre for Higher Education Management and Society for Effectual Action.